musevlt/mpdaf/obj/source/user_manual_cube.rst

 | O.var      | (optionally) masked numpy array with variance values   |
 +------------+--------------------------------------------------------+

-Each numpy masked array has 3 dimensions: Array[k,l,m] with k the spectral axis, l and m the spatail axes
+Each numpy masked array has 3 dimensions: Array[k,p,q] with k the spectral axis, p and q the spatial axes

 Tutorials
 =========